michaelnny/InstructLLaMA/README.md

 # Stage 3 - Train Reward Model (full-scale)

-After the fine-tuned phase is done, and the RM comparison datasets are ready, we can start training a reward model.
+After the RM comparison datasets are ready, we can start training a reward model.

 Training the reward model involves using a comparison dataset, which has the following structure (a single sample):